 - Blend the soup: Remove the center cap from your blender lid.
 Fill the blender only half way.
 Secure the lid on the blender and top with a kitchen towel.
 Blend on low speed for a few seconds, then slowly increase speed to create a creamy soup.
 Transfer to a bowl. then repeat with remaining ingredients from the pan.
 Add about 3/4 of the reserved broccoli florets to the pureed soup, leaving some to place as topping.

 - Season with salt and pepper to taste.
 Serve with broccoli florets and croutons.

 - Preheat the oven to 375°F. Line a baking sheet with parchment paper.

 - To make croutons, place bread cubes in a large bowl.
 Drizzle with olive oil and sprinkle with garlic powder, salt and freshly ground pepper.
 Toss to coat all the bread pieces.

-- Spread coated bread cubes on prepared baking sheet, spreading evenly across the pan.
+- Spread coated bread cubes on a prepared baking sheet, spreading evenly across the pan.
 Try not to crowd them too closely together.
-Bake for 10 – 15 minutes, until golden brown.
+Bake for 10 to 15 minutes, until golden brown.
 Note: Fresh bread could take a little longer to toast whereas older, stale bread will brown more quickly.